-Provide a Safe, Healthy, Active and Accessible City Centre
+Provide a Safe, Healthy, Green, Active and Accessible City Centre Masterplan Layer

 This masterplan layer is primarily focused on integrating improvements to the public realm with increased cycle access and enhanced pedestrian experience of the city centre.
+This will also provide an opportunity to enhance biodiversity across the centre.